tytydraco/yessleep/out/Three_years_ago_my_father_suffered_irreversible_brain_damage_He_found_something_on_my_lawn_thats_fixing_him.md

 Instead of crystalizing straight ahead - further into the foyer - they veered ninety degrees clockwise, carrying leaves to the rightmost corner of his golden tangle and dropping them there.
 Then, slowly, day by day, they grew towards the cellar.
 In anticipation, I cleared a path.
 Propped the door open with a stack of records.

-That said, I think they would’ve curled under the frame if I hadn’t opened it.
+That said, I think they would’ve curled under the frame perfectly fine if I hadn’t propped it open.

-But I just wanted to figure out how I could help.
+But I was desperate to figure out how I could help.

 \- - - - -